 Be good to each other out there!

-Matt is a co-owner, creative director and programmer at Flywheel.
+Matt is a co-founder, creative director, and programmer at Flywheel.
 He's made literally tens of people laugh in his lifetime and is always looking for the next problem to solve.